timkurvers/synacor-challenge/README.md

 Note: `-` is required to ensure the VM does not terminate after the scenario is exhausted, but rather stays alive and accepts further input.

-### Special commands
+### Debug commands

-Whenever the program in the VM is awaiting input, commands prefixed with `$` are executed as JavaScript code using [eval].
+Whenever the program in the VM is awaiting input or the debugger is interrupted, commands prefixed with `$` are executed as JavaScript code using [eval].

-This may be used to easily inspect and mutate program state at runtime:
+Use this to easily inspect and mutate program state:

 ```
-$ this.registers
+$ registers
 [
   25975, 25974, 26006,
       0,   101,     0,
       0,     0
 ]

-$ this.address = 0xa0a
+$ address = 0xa0a
 2570
 ```

+For convenience the `hex` and `hexoffset` helpers are also available.

 ## External Debugging